 - Exchange-traded Treasury Indexed Bonds (TIBs): debt securities that hedge against inflation.
-Their face value is adjusted for movements in the CPI.
+Their face value is adjusted for movements in the Consumer Price Index (CPI).
 Coupon interest payments are paid quarterly at a fixed rate, on the CPI-adjusted capital value.
 At maturity, investors receive the face value of the security adjusted for CPI movement over the life of the bond.

 The face value of one TB equals $100 and the face value of one TIB equals $100 plus CPI adjustment.
 The minimum parcel size is one AGB traded at the price quoted, with the usual parcel size between $30,000 and $50,000.
 TIBs typically trade in large parcels, putting them beyond the reach of many retail investors.